arrecio/pySimRadio/README.md

 Devices are sorteds in ordinal (or should it).

 Note if you set a keyboard button it will block they original functionality.
 And if you edit json file you will need to re-run the script to apply the changes.

+## Engineer Radio Button

+The EngineerButton is used to send commands to your engineer.
+He will only understand certain commands and ignore what it does not understand.
+Your engineer can type for you in the chat and also press keys for you.

 ## No Overlay